 "Empowering students to challenge stereotypes about gender and sexuality, to understand feminist and queer perspectives, and to work actively for diverse gender and sexuality justice."

 The lesbian, gay, bisexual, transgender, queer (LGBTQ) studies minor is an integrative, interdisciplinary program that examines issues and debates about sexuality and gender.
-Engaging in the analysis of intersections of sexuality and gender with race, class, and national identity, LGBTQ studies equips students with the strong critical thinking, writing, and leadership skills that will prepare them to enter a wide range of professional fields.
+Engaging in analysis of the intersections of sexuality and gender with race, class, and national identity, LGBTQ studies equips students with critical thinking, writing, and leadership skills that will prepare them for a wide range of fields.

 Why pursue LGBTQ Studies at Grand Valley?

-- Students develop interdisciplinary understandings and take full advantage of cross-cultural opportunities at GVSU.
+- Students develop interdisciplinary understandings and take advantage of cross-cultural opportunities at GVSU.

 - Students in LGBTQ studies benefit from study abroad opportunities as well as individual research.

-- LGBTQ students participate in cocurricular activities with GVSU's Milton E. LGBT Resource Center, Gayle R. Davis Center for Women and Gender Equity, and Office of Multicultural Affairs.
+- Students may participate in co-curricular activities with GVSU's Milton E. Ford LGBT Resource Center, Gayle R. Davis Center for Women and Gender Equity, and Office of Multicultural Affairs.